Diggs Revol Dog Crate (Small/Medium)

 Durability

 With the Collie's high energy, durability is non-negotiable.
-We eliminate any product that does not hold up to vigorous daily use.
+I eliminate anything that doesn't hold up to vigorous daily use -- if it can't survive Maple, it's not making my list.

 Portability